Integrate Morpheus AI with OpenCode

 - 400,000 Monthly Users: Trusted by developers worldwide for production use

-By integrating Morpheus AI with OpenCode, you combine the power of decentralized, free AI inference with OpenCode’s privacy-first, open-source architecture.
+By integrating Morpheus AI with OpenCode, you get access to powerful open-source models with OpenCode’s privacy-first architecture.

 Overview

-OpenCode is an open-source AI coding assistant that supports multiple AI providers.
-By integrating Morpheus AI, you gain access to free, decentralized AI inference through the Morpheus marketplace with models optimized for code generation, reasoning, and development tasks.The Morpheus API Gateway is currently in Open Beta, providing free access to AI inference without requiring wallet connections or staking MOR tokens.
+OpenCode supports multiple AI providers.
+By integrating Morpheus AI, you gain access to models optimized for code generation, reasoning, and development tasks.Base URL:

 Before you begin, ensure you have:- OpenCode installed on your system opencode.ai/docs